-Policy Objective Implementation public works facilities can accommodate only a limited amount of new development, services to coastal dependent land use, essential public services and basic industries vital to the economic health of the region, state, or nation, public recreation, commercial recreation, and visitor-serving land uses shall not be precluded by other development.
-PF-1.5 (Coastal) Ensure Adequate Services and Infrastructure for Annexations: Review annexation requests to ensure that the area can be served with adequate potable water; wastewater collection, treatment, and disposal; storm drainage; fire and emergency medical response; police protection; transportation; schools; and solid waste collection and disposal.
-The City is not currently considering annexation.
-However, with the addition of Summer's Lane Reservoir and a new 1.5 MG water tank, annexation might be considered in the future.
-Any proposed annexations will be evaluated for adequate services.
-Goal PF-2 Assure that the City's infrastructure is maintained and expanded to meet the nee ds of the City's residents.
-PF-2.1 Development Pays its Share: Require that new development pay its share of capital improvements and the cost of public services to maintain adequate levels of service.
+Policy Objective Implementation PF-2.1 Development Pays its Share: Require that new development pay its share of capital improvements and the cost of public services to maintain adequate levels of service.
 New development does not currently pay its share of some costs because the City does not have Development Impact Fees for capital projects such as parks and transportation.
-The City does require new development to pay it's fair share of costs associated with new Public infrastructure.
+The City will require new development to bear it's fair share of costs of new Public infrastructure.
 PF-2.2 Potable Water Capacity: Develop long-term solutions regarding the supply, storage, and distribution of potable water and develop additional supplies.
-In 2020, the following projects have made progress: a raw water line replacement project; relocation of water main to Pudding Creek bridge; design for improvements to water infrastructure north of Pudding Creek; and preliminary investigations into additional water storage and possible reclamation activities.
+The City is undertaking a raw water line replacement project, and has begun designing improvements to water infrastructure north of Pudding Creek.
 PF-2.3 Emergency Water Supply: Develop an emergency water supply for disaster preparedness.
 In 2016, the City completed the Summers Lane Reservoir Project.
 In 2019, a new water storage tank was installed.
 These additional sources provide additional emergency water supply.
 PF-2.4 Potable Water Quality: Maintain the safety of the water supply.
-The City continues to operate the Water Treatment Plant in compliance with all State

-Policy Objective Implementation and Federal regulations.
+The City continues to operate the Water Treatment Plant in compliance with all State and Federal regulations.
+The current upgrade improves the processing.
 PF-2.5 Wastewater: Review wastewater capacity and expansion plans as needed when regulations change and as the treatment and disposal facility nears capacity.
-An upgrade to the Waste Water Treatment Facility was completed in 2020, and has capacity for increased treatment volumes.
-PF-2.6 Storm Drainage: Annually review storm drain system capacity and expansion plans.
-The City increased its attention to Storm Drainage facilities and compliance with increased MS4 permitting requirements associated with business license approval/renewal.
-PF-2.7 Public Buildings: Ensure that public buildings in the City are adequate to provide services for the community City Hall and Town Hall was closed to the public due to COVID-19 pandemic.
-In lieu, the City offered virtual meetings, e-comment features, individual appointments, and outdoor portable toilets.
+The Waste Water Treatment Facility, which is currently undergoing an upgrade, has capacity for increased treatment volumes.

+Policy Objective Implementation PF-2.6 Storm Drainage: Annually review storm drain system capacity and expansion plans.
+The City will be increasing its attention to Storm Drainage facilities and compliance with increased MS4 permitting requirements.
+PF-2.7 Public Buildings: Ensure that public buildings in the City are adequate to provide services for the community City Hall is open to the public Monday through Friday, from 9am to 5pm (closed 12:30p to 1:30p).
+Public buildings are regularly maintained.
 PF-2.8 Capital Improvement Plan: Continually update the Capital Improvement Plan to ensure that it identifies capital projects necessary to maintain adequate levels of performance as well as funding sources for all phases of intended projects.
 The Capital Improvement Plan (CIP) is updated every year as part of the Budget process.
 PF-2.9 Schools: Work with the Fort Bragg Unified School District to ensure that the District has the means to provide a high quality education to City students.
 This is an ongoing activity.